-Choosing A Grow Space: In Or Out
+Step 2: Choose A Grow Space: Indoors Or Outdoors

-If you are a first-time grower buying some tools needed for cultivation may require investments.
-The good news is that with the outdoor set up you can save on the inventory like grow boxes, light bulbs, etc., as all you need is already there: an all-natural lighting source for a good portion of the day, pure water, and soil.
+If you’re a first-time grower, buying some of the tools needed for cultivation may require large investments.
+The good news is that with the outdoor setup, you can save on inventory like grow boxes, light bulbs, ventilation, etc., as all you need is already there: an all-natural lighting source, pure water, and soil.
 You can grow your plants in your back yard, terrace, roof, or on a balcony.
-Just make sure that your cannabis plants are covered up, as some strains tend to be very pungent toward the end of flowering and may draw unwanted attention.
+Just make sure that your cannabis plants are covered up, hidden, or camouflaged, as some strains tend to be very pungent and tall toward the end of flowering and may draw unwanted attention.

 Growing cannabis in its natural environment requires a good understanding of the local climate.
 Most cannabis plants can adjust to different growing conditions, but extreme weather can affect their growth and influence your yield.

-For example, sustained temperatures above 30°C (86°F) can slow down the plants’ growth, while temperatures below 10-12°C (50-55°F) can damage or even destroy your plants.
+For example, sustained temperatures above 86°F (30°C) can slow down the plants’ growth, while temperatures below 50-55°F (10-12°C) can damage or even destroy your plants altogether.

-- Pest Control
+- Think Of Pest And Predator Control

-Protecting your cannabis plants from pests is another challenge related to the outdoor setup.
+Protecting your cannabis plants from pests and predators is another challenge related to the outdoor setup.
 Depending on the area you live in, you may have to protect your garden by building a fence to cover your crop from large animals.
 You may also have to deal with all kinds of insects.

-- Enough Growing Space
+- Provide Enough Growing Space

 - Right Level Of Privacy

-Pick A Cannabis Growing Medium
+Step 3: Pick A Growing Medium

-Soil is the most traditional way of growing cannabis, as it has done so for thousands of years.
-Soil growers take a different approach to soilless/hydroponic growers because all the nutrients the plant may need throughout its lifetime are already in the soil before the seed/plant goes in.
-Not only does this mean you don’t have to worry about feeding your plant necessary nutrients every week, it also saves on ongoing costs and stretches your money further.
+Soil is the most traditional way of growing cannabis, as it has been for thousands of years.
+Soil growers take a different approach to soilless/hydroponic growers because many nutrients the plant may need throughout its lifetime are already in the soil before the seed/plant goes in.
+Not only does this mean you won’t have to worry about feeding your plant the necessary nutrients every week, but if you’re growing in a special pre-made soil mix for cannabis, it also saves on ongoing costs and stretches your money further.

-- No need to feed throughout grow – make sure to create a high quality soil mix before commencing your grow to get sustained release of vital nutrients throughout your plant's lifecycle.
+- No need to feed throughout grow – make sure to create a high-quality soil mix before commencing your grow to get sustained release of vital nutrients throughout your plant's lifecycle.

-- More forgiving on pH fluctuations.
+- More forgiving of pH fluctuations.

 - Excellent smell and taste.

-- Great resin production
+- Great resin production.

-- Slowest growing method.
+- Slower growing method.